- Religion and Philosophy»

 Which are You - watermark or bold imprint?

-We live in a world of plastic-realism through a bombardment of worldly wants, thereby, allowing the greater risk of failure.
-Our rash attention to truth, along with the complexity of our brains battling idolatry, makes it quite easy to get drawn into the whirlwind of immediate gratification.
-The flippant manners in which we manage our choices often limit our beliefs and morals to that of a mere watermark.
+We live in a world of plastic-realism through a bombardment of worldly wants, thereby, allowing a greater risk of failure.
+Our rash attention to false truths, along with the complexity of our brains battling idolatry, makes it quite easy to get drawn into the whirlwind of immediate gratification.
+The flippant manner in which we manage our choices often limit our beliefs and morals to that of a mere watermark.
 Making hollow our commitments and relenting to the sway of the social environments is undoubtedly consequential.

-The moralistic, code in each of us is pre-determined by placement and environment, perhaps in some ways deciding our watermark to begin with, however, the pure ability to recognize free will makes much possible.
+The moralistic, code in which each of us is effected by placement and environment, perhaps in some ways decides our watermark to begin with, however, the pure ability to recognize free will makes much more possible.
 Making a choice becomes the core of who we are at any given moment.
 Choice has much more to do with our center as opposed to our circumstance.
-We can allow our watermark to fade or to become bolder based on our decisions.
+We can allow our watermark to fade or become bolder based on our decisions.

 The Pendulum of Life

-The choice lies in a pendulum; a pendulum weighted from our pivotal creator and Godhead.
+The choice is constant in a pendulum; a pendulum can be weighted to the positive if focused on our pivotal creator and Godhead.
 The pendulum swings freely between right and wrong – good and bad.
 Our choice is constant and requires a conscious effort to remain at the point of equilibrium.
 Is it possible?
-Perhaps, but the art of centering one's choice in faith and belief beyond that of our own understanding is the key to limitless joy.
+Perhaps, but the art of centering one's choice in faith and belief beyond that of our own understanding is the key to limitless joy even within the trials of this life.
 The purest, truth is the fact that we're not to be the focus of our center.
 To be truly centered is to have a specified subject as the focal element.
 Depending on what or whom we place at our center, often if not always, decides how the pendulum of life swings.
-Where the pendulum snags are often a consequence of free will.
+Where the pendulum snags is often a consequence of free will.
 To strategically choose it's placement or environment in good or evil is a matter of most importance, and pivotal to one's decisions.
 To recognize that environment, plays a major role in life decisions, however, great life stories have come from people making good choices regardless of their environment and or situation.
 They rely on the core of their being and the strength inside of them.
 These are the stories that make our hearts swell to even greater heights because they are stories of hope, promise and fortitude.